 As Missouri's Best Energy Efficient Custom Home Builder, we rely on two of the nation's most rigorous measures for energy-efficient building: RESNET's Home Energy Rating System and the EPA's ENERGY Star home building standards.

 By using these quality measures as a baseline for our building practices, we know every home we build is well above the performance, comfort, and durability measures of conventional and production built homes.

 What is the Home Energy Rating System (HERS)?

 Every high-performance home we build is measured and certified by an independent energy rating system, known as the Home Energy Rating System (HERS Index).
-When your new custom home is complete, we bring in an independent RESNET Rater to perform an energy efficiency test.
-They will assess:

 - Floors over unconditioned spaces such as garages or cellars

 - Quality and craftsmanship of ceilings and roofs

 - Operation of the HVAC system, water heating system, and thermostats

 During the test, they will also perform a blower door test to measure air leakage into and out of the home.
 Air leakage is one of the biggest causes of inefficiency in conventionally built homes, leading to higher HVAC bills and the potential for water and pest infiltration of the home.

 During the blower door test, the door is replaced with a panel of fabric known as a blower door and all other openings of the home are closed or sealed.
 The blower door contains a calibrated, variable-speed fan that draws air out of the house when turned on.